Revoshell/luac/README.md

 - When you press the activation key: X (by default), teleportation occurs to the position that was previously, but without busting in the time frame.
 This is enough to get around the obstacle.
 For expediency and protection against harmful use, a limit of 7 seconds is set.
 - The script has a render of the current state of the script.
 By command /xc or /xcount it is activated.
 Deactivation occurs on the same command.
+- Checked on the location.
+Apart from the usual world, this script cannot be used anywhere.
 - The script creates and uses a configuration file along the path: Root folder of the game\moonloader\config\XCAR.ini
 Options:
 - "key" is responsible for setting the default key.
 You can use one of the keys below.